djmuted/ClawSwitch/README.md

 - pjasicek - creating the OpenClaw project
 - mialy - adding basic controller support
 - denispapec - implementing basic level 11 support
+- usineur - adding background music support
+- fgsfdsfgs - porting fluidsynth to the Switch

 You can find the original OpenClaw project here: https://github.com/pjasicek/OpenClaw

 # Bugs

-- in-game music does not play (unsupported format?)
-- analog controlls are wacky
 - not all levels are yet implemented by OpenClaw project

+# To do

+- add custom levels support?

 # Compilation